Morebec/OrkestraSymfonyBundle/README.md

 The message bus can be configured to receive more `NormalizerInterface` and `DenormalizerInterface` as per your needs.
 Simply create a new class implementing `DomainMessageNormalizerConfiguratorInterface` registered with the service container and add your `NormalizerInterface` and `DenormalizerInterface` in the `configure` method.

+### Adding Validators
+The `SymfonyOrkestraModuleContainerConfigurator` provides a method to automatically register validators:
+`SymfonyOrkestraModuleContainerConfigurator::messageValidator`.

+This is done behind the scene through tags and autowiring of tags.